3digitdev/minerva/README.md

 ## TODO

 - Add functionality to "Tag DELETE" endpoint to cascade the change to remove tag from any item that has it
+- Add security to endpoint calls
+- Add logging to endpoints for a full access log
+- "Today" endpoint on Dates
 - Code cleanup + comments (docstrings, etc)